ZeroMojoro/CarrierKeeper/ReadMe.md

 # Carrier Keeper (v1)

-## A simple case for storing a standard AR-15/M-16 Bolt Carrier Group or a CMMG-Style conversion bolt (with 556 collar)
+## A simple case for storing a standard AR-15/M-16 Bolt Carrier Group or a CMMG-Style conversion bolt (with 556 collar or 22 collar)

 ![Carrier Keeper Render](img/CarrierKeeperRender-Assembled-V1.png)